bgoonz/DS-ALGO-OFFICIAL/Resources/aux-resources/QandA/hoisting-example.md

 #### Good to hear

-* Hoisting is JavaScript’s default behavior of moving declarations to the top
+* Hoisting is JavaScript's default behavior of moving declarations to the top
 * Mention of `strict` mode

 ##### Additional links